artemik/r2dbc-jdbc-vertx-issue-190/README.md

 - [Vertx PG reactive client](https://github.com/eclipse-vertx/vertx-sql-client), no external pool needed.

 ## Benchmark Scenario
-There are 6 applications doing the same - run **500 000 SELECTs** and measure the total time spent.
-Each SELECT returns the same (for max stability) **single record by ID**.
+There are 6 applications doing the same - run lots of **SELECTs** and measure the total time spent.
 All SELECTs are executed with concurrency equal to max DB connection pool size:
 - **3 standalone apps** (one per R2DBC, JDBC and Vertx DB clients): command line app, prints the duration on each run and repeats it 50 times;
 - **3 web apps** (one per R2DBC, JDBC and Vertx DB clients): endpoint `/benchmark` does a single run and returns duration in response.
 No automatic repeats - you call it and repeat manually.

+There are 2 separate tests - single-record SELECT, and multi-record SELECT.

-#### Why?
+#### Web Apps Note
-In web apps, it's a single web request doing all SELECTs, instead of bombarding 500 000 times the endpoint doing a single SELECT, because it helps to avoid measuring network stack latency of the framework on each request, but yet keeps the framework around which, as you see from results, is enough to affect R2DBC performance.
+In web app tests, it's a single web request doing all SELECTs, instead of bombarding N times the endpoint doing a single SELECT, because it helps to avoid measuring network stack latency of the framework on each request, but yet keeps the framework around which, as you see from results, is enough to affect R2DBC performance.

 ## SQL Schema
 ```sql